keiyasplus/One-Mix-3S-Android/README.md

 # One-Mix-3S-Android
 One-Mix 3 &amp; 3s Full Working on Android9 Pie(BlissOS11.11)

-This project made by south korea then "readme.txt"'s language is korean.
+This project made from south korea then "readme.txt"'s language is korean.

 ## The Install: